2023 Copa Federación de España

-The 2023 Copa Federación de España was 31st edition of the Copa Federación de España, also known as Copa RFEF, a knockout competition for Spanish football clubs.
+The 2023 Copa Federación de España was the 31st edition of the Copa Federación de España, also known as Copa RFEF, a knockout competition for Spanish football clubs.

-The competition began in August with the first games of the Regional stages and ended 22 November with the final of the National tournament.
+The competition began in August with the first games of the Regional stages and ended on 22 November with the final of the National tournament.
 As part of the new competition format started in 2019, the four semifinalists qualified for the Copa del Rey first round.

 Regional tournaments

 Andalusia tournament

 The Royal Andalusian Football Federation (RFAF) decided to create the 'Copa RFAF' in 2020.
 The finalists of this competition were selected as the Andalusian representatives in the national phase of Copa RFEF.

 Aragon tournament

-Four teams joined the tournament: Almudévar (5), Brea (4), Ejea (5) and Utrillas (5).
-The matches started 12 August and ended 27 August.
+Four teams joined the tournament in this edition: Almudévar (5), Brea (4), Ejea (5) and Utrillas (5).
+The matches started on 12 August and ended on 27 August.